 Fundbox invoice financing works differently than traditional invoice factoring.
 Instead of receiving a partial advance amount, Fundbox will give you a 100% advance on the invoice.
 And unlike traditional factoring, Fundbox requires borrowers to make weekly repayment over 12 or 24 weeks.
 For traditional factoring, the borrower’s customers often repay the invoice directly to the factoring company.

 Fundbox Line of Credit Features

 Fundbox also offers a line of credit product with line amounts up to $100,000.
 Similar to the invoice financing product, the cost is quoted as a weekly fee between 0.5% to 0.7% of the draw amount.

 |Line of Credit Terms||12 weeks|

 Fundbox Application Process

 To apply at Fundbox, you’ll need to make an online account with the company.
 You’ll then need to connect your accounting software or bank account to allow Fundbox to analyze your business financials.
-You won’t need to fill out extensive paperwork or submit to a hard pull on your personal credit.
+You won’t need to fill out extensive paperwork.
+Fundbox won't perform a hard pull on your credit score during the application process but they will perform a hard pull if you qualify and accept their offer.
 Once you link your eligible accounts, Fundbox can give you an approval decision in as fast as a couple of hours.

 If approved, you’ll be approved for an initial credit limit.
 To get a higher credit limit, you may be required to submit additional documentation to the lender, such as tax returns and bank account statements.
 Once your account is fully set up, you can draw funds as needed and receive that money as fast as the next business day.